Bako National Park

 The Grand Old Lady

 One of Sarawak’s most important historical monuments.
 MIRI WELL No. 1 - The Grand Old Lady - struck oil on 22 December 1910.
 Grand Old Lady is not a frail figure of an old woman but Miri's Number 1 oil well, the first cable-tool oil well in the country, a 'mother' who milked a poor country to a prosperous nation.
+This landmark is about 30 meters high, Located on top of Canada Hill overlooking Miri, it attracts locals to enjoy the scenery or jog on the well-designed path.

 The discovery of oil in 1910 on Canada Hill has a significant place in the history of modern Miri.
 Canada Hill is where the oil industry in the Sarawak started, with the successful drilling of well Miri-1 in December 1910.